 By Olivia Agar | Source: AWEX, Mecardo

-In Fremantle, results were fairly mixed with the Western Market Indicator (WMI) rising just 4 cents to end the week at 1935 cents.
+In Fremantle, the Western Market Indicator (WMI) declined by 23 cents to finish at 2,104 cents.

-In the auction weeks since the winter recess, 484,121 bales have been cleared to the trade, 126,565 fewer than the same period last year.
-The average shortfall cleared to the trade compared to the same time last year continues to grow and now sits at 8,437 bales per week fewer.
+In the auction weeks since the winter recess, 1,059,086 bales have been cleared to the trade, 191,241 fewer than the same period last year.
+The average shortfall cleared to the trade compared to the same time last year now sits at 6,374 bales per week fewer.

 Mecardo information is provided to assist in your marketing decisions.
 It contains a range of data and views on the current market.
 It is not intended to constitute advice for a specific purpose.
 Before taking any action in relation to information contained within this report, you should seek advice from a qualified professional.
 The information is obtained from a variety of sources and neither Mecardo nor Ag Concepts Advisory will be held liable for any loss or damage whatsoever that may arise from the use of information or for any error or mis-statement contained in this report.